top of page

 my purpose

-Ana Liz
+Ana Liz foto.jpg

 Mountain Home Studio

-My style as a therapist is collaborative, reflective, and imaginative, rooted in fostering growth that aligns with each client's personal values and desires.
+My style as a therapist and teacher is collaborative, reflective, and imaginative, rooted in fostering growth that aligns with each client's personal values and desires.
 I have worked with women from their early twenties to their mid-eighties, with cancer patients, at-risk teens, and elderly populations affected by dementia.

-My own breast cancer diagnosis in 2023 deepened my understanding of the essential role of the body in healing and living well.
+My own breast cancer diagnosis in 2023 deepened my understanding of the essential role of the expressive body in healing and living well.

 I lean on an intentional and inclusive ethic of care to create healing spaces and foster meaningful connections through transformative offerings.